erezgeva/libptpmgmt/clkmgr/README.md

 Cyberphysical systems have isochronous control loops that run on networks where timing must be maintained to ensure the desired functionality (e.g., factory automation, power generation, etc.).
-The Clock Manager provides the insights necessary to understand the network and enable network administrators to take corrective action if needed.
+The Clock Manager provides the insights necessary to understand the network and enables network administrators to take corrective action if needed.

 ## Distributed Systems